Eliminating the Single Largest Risk of Day Care

 What are Full Sized Vans?

 Full sized vans are the largest vans you see on the road.
-They are not your typical builders transit van.
+They are not your typical builders van.
 Below are a list of models that cover the full sized category:

 Full sized vans: